 INTRACOMPANY TRANSFEREE L-1 VISA

-The L-1 Visa is the ideal choice for sending a foreign national Manager or Executive from an office abroad, to the United States to live and work for a U.S. office, parent or subsidiary, of that foreign company.
+The L-1 Visa is the ideal choice for sending a foreign national Manager or Executive from an office abroad to the United States to live and work for a U.S. office, parent or subsidiary, of that foreign company.
 The L-1 although less often utilized for this purpose, can also be used by a foreign entrepreneur to expand their successful business into the United States, by enabling them to open up a U.S. branch or affiliated business enterprise

 Professional Security

-Using our cutting edge online platform, you will be able to access, check the status of, and edit your case information from anywhere.
-Need to to submit documents to your attorney?
+Using our cutting-edge online platform, you will be able to access, check the status of, and edit your case information from anywhere.
+Need to submit documents to your attorney?
 Login when it’s convenient and even from your mobile device.

 Comfortably Access Your Case